cyisfor/ctemplate/alternate-clike-syntax.md

 So... generating C code is useful, and writing C code to generate C code is useful, and CPP sucks (you can’t #include inside macro arguments because “reasons” etc), but most text editors (cough)emacs(cough) throw a hissy fit when you mix any sort of non-C-like syntax in with C.

-Basically what we need is lisp’s quasiquote/unquote but with a more C friendly syntax.
+Basically what we need is lisp’s quote but with a more C friendly syntax.

 So... how about this syntax:

-string tag eatspace open_paren code eatspace close_paren string
+string quote eatspace open_paren code eatspace close_paren string

 where tag is some "thisisctemplate_notafunction" identifier-like text, open_paren and close_paren are any of MANY opening/closing delimiters, such as
 ( and )